W34K3D/W34K3D/Python Documentation.md

 ```

 **Pseudocode** is a way to represent an algorithm.
-It's a simplified language that is a bit closer to programming language.
+&nbsp; It's a simplified language that is a bit closer to programming language.

 ```
 start